 The per capita income in Berkeley in 2010 was $42,406, which is wealthy relative to California and the nation.
 This equates to an annual income of $169,624 for a family of four.
 However, Berkeley contains both very wealthy and poor people as well.

 Berkeley is an extremely ethnically-diverse city.
 The people who call Berkeley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Berkeley residents report their race to be White, followed by Asian.
 Berkeley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.86% of the city’s residents.
-Important ancestries of people in Berkeley include German, English, Irish, Italian, European and Russian.
+Important ancestries of people in Berkeley include English, Irish, Italian, and European.

 The most common language spoken in Berkeley is English.
 Other important languages spoken here include Spanish and Chinese.